 England’s route to glory at the 2018 World Cup

-England face Colombia in the last 16 of the World Cup on Tuesday.
+England beat Colombia in a dramatic penalty shootout on Tuesday night to reach the quarter-finals of the World Cup.

 Advertising

-The world rankings suggest the Swiss would get the better of Sweden in the last 16, but England would certainly prefer this to an encounter with Brazil, which would have likely been their fate if they had managed to top Group G.

-Spain’s loss to hosts Russia has blown the draw wide open.
-The home favourites did so with a resolute defensive performance before a shoot-out win.
+Spain’s loss to hosts Russia has blown England’s half of the draw wide open.
+The home favourites did so with a resolute defensive performance before a shootout win.
 The question now is can they live with the creativity of Croatia and the brilliant Luka Modric?

 v Brazil, final

 There’s just no avoiding Brazil, the highest-ranked team left in the competition after Germany’s exit.
-The South Americans would have to get past Mexico, Belgium and France to get this far, but they have the pedigree to do it.
+The South Americans would have to get past first European hopefuls Belgium and then, if the seedings play out, France to get this far – but they have the pedigree to do it.

 Advertising